-BioPerine, Longvida, Jarrow Formulas, NOW Foods, Doctors Best, Theracurmin, BCM-95, and even generic brands… no matter which you buy, all brands will claim to have the best bioavailable curcumin.
+BioPerine, Longvida, Theracurmin, NOW Foods, Jarrow Formulas, Doctors Best, BCM-95, and even generic brands… no matter which you buy, all brands will claim to have the best bioavailable curcumin.
 Their product reviews almost sound identical in that regard.

-These supplements are made from curcumin (which is almost always derived from turmeric) and usually, at least one additional ingredient.
+These supplements are made from curcumin (derived from turmeric) and usually, at least one additional ingredient.

 The manufacturers will claim these extra ingredients help to ensure more of the active ingredient makes its way into your system, instead of being flushed out before absorption.
 But how much does it really help, if any?

 Rather than review every brand of turmeric and curcumin product on the market (there are hundreds!) it makes more sense to review their added proprietary ingredients.

 Why?
 Because the same 6 proprietary ingredients are used by hundreds of different brands and products.
 They purchase the patented ingredient (a proprietary form of curcumin or a separate substance which increases absorption when used in conjunction) to use in their capsules, tablets, pills, and powders.

 For example, there are dozens of different turmeric capsules on the market which contain BioPerine (the proprietary ingredient).

 Here’s a look at the 6 top rated curcumin supplements used by countless brands and products, how they compare, as well as the drawbacks of each.

 First, it’s important to differentiate between turmeric and curcumin.